 To apply for any of these Living Learning Communities, click here.

 The Sophomore Discovery Program (SDP) is housed on the third floor of Xavier Hall Tower and consists of approximately 35 residential students.
-The SDP program is the Housing and Residence Life initiative to bridge the gap between the first year residential program and the upperclassmen residential area of residence life.
-The SDP program provides tailored programming efforts and deliberate one-on-one interactions with paraprofessional and professional staff to strengthen sophomore student connections to the Seton Hall community, plan for their future, and develop into the best they can be.
+The SDP is the Housing and Residence Life initiative to bridge the gap between the first year residential program and the upperclassmen residential area of residence life.
+The SDP provides tailored programming efforts and deliberate one-on-one interactions with paraprofessional and professional staff to strengthen sophomore students' connection to the Seton Hall community, plan for their future, and develop into the best they can be.

-- Applicants will be notified of their acceptance into the SDP program prior to Open Room Selection.
+- Applicants will be notified of their acceptance into the SDP program on March 12, 2018

 Program Terms and Conditions